cMadan/ElGateau/README.md

 ### Current Functionality

-Tested in Windows 10.
-(Later will test in Mac OS X 10.11.)
+Tested in Windows 10 and Mac OS X 10.11.

 - Basic device interaction
 	* Open a USB I/O connection to the Stream Deck device (`ElGateau()`)